mmalek007/clinical-trial-app/README.md

 3.Build the Docker images and start the containers:

+docker-compose up -d --build

-The application should now be accessible at http://localhost:8080.
+4.The application should now be accessible at http://localhost:8080.

 If shown "This site can’t be reached" then please wait for few minute.